 This is the fifth episode of Made in Britain by The Guardian, a community-based video journalism project looking at poverty, inequality and the challenges our communities face in the wake of the coronavirus pandemic.
 The aim is to put the individuals who are typically under-represented in the media in front of and behind the camera.

-The screening took place on Thursday 23rd June at Kensington Fields Social Club.
+In June we hosted a film screening at Kensington Fields Social Club.
 A panel discussion and Q&A followed the screening giving the audience an opportunity to hear from the people behind the film including; Sue Robinson from KFCA; Mark Harrison from Kensington Fields CLT; John Domokos from The Guardian; independent filmmaker and photographer Colin McPherson; and Paul Kelly from Breaking Ground.
 The panel Q&A was chaired by Dr Naomi Maynard, Good Food Programme Director at Feeding Liverpool.